Quadrivariate existence theorems and strong representability

-In Section \STRONGsec, we define strongly maximally monotone multifunctions.
-Our main result here is Theorem \WCCthm, in which we give new sufficient conditions (in terms of the examples introduced in Section \REPFNsec) for a maximally monotone multifunction to be strongly maximally monotone.

-In Section \REPMFsec, we define strongly representable multifunctions.
-In Theorem \SUMPARthm\ and Corollary \SUMPARcor, we give sufficient conditions for the generalized sum and generalized parallel sum of strongly representable multifunctions to be strongly representable.
-The results on sums appear in \cite\VZ\endcite, but the results on parallel sums seem to be new.
-We use these results in Theorem \STRONGthm\ to give short proofs that strongly representable multifunctions are strongly maximally monotone.
-In Section \SANDWICHsec, we show how Theorem \VZthm\ can be generalized to allow a greater variety of qualification conditions.
+In Section \REPMFsec, we define \slant strongly representable multifunctions\endslant\ from a Banach space into its dual.
+In Theorem \SUMthm, Corollary \SUMcor, Theorem \PARthm\ and Corollary \PARcor, we give sufficient conditions for the generalized sum and generalized parallel sum of strongly representable multifunctions to be strongly representable.
+The results on sums appear in \cite\VZJCA\endcite, but the results on parallel sums seem to be new.
+The incentive for the study of the stability properties of strongly representable multifunctions stems from the knowledge that a multifunction is strongly representable $\iff$ it is maximally monotone ``of type (NI)'' $\iff$ it is maximally monotone ``of type (D)'' $\iff$ it is maximally monotone ``of type (ED)'' $\iff$ it is maximally monotone ``of type (WD)'' $\iff$ it is maximally monotone ``of dense type'' and that such a multifunction is ``of type (FP)'', ``of type (FPV)'', and ``strongly maximally monotone'', and has a very strong Br\o nsted--Rockafellar property.

-In Section \ALTsec, we give another quadrivariate version of the Attouch--Brezis theorem, Theorem \COMPABthm, which might well find applications elsewhere.
-The proof of this involves simpler computations than Theorem \SUMABthm, and it seems to be a more basic result in the sense that Theorem \SUMABthm\ can easily be deduced from it.
-(The details of this deduction can be found in Remark \DEDUCErem.)
-We chose to give a direct proof of Theorem \SUMABthm\ (which is what we need for the applications to strong representability) in order to spare the reader the task of working through all these substitutions.